 As soon as the temperature outside drops naturally we begin to crave more warming and comforting foods.
 But just because we might be approaching the winter months doesn’t mean we should disregard juicing!
 On the contrary, drinking a large glass of cold-pressed juice daily is an amazing healthy habit we should maintain all year round.
 Fresh juice daily is a powerful remedy that supplies your body with an abundance of vitamins, minerals and enzymes that are especially important to help fight off colds, flu and sinuses during the changing seasons.

 During the cooler months, we mostly rely on produce that is in season.
 Currently, we live in BC, Canada so we opt for things like carrots, celery, beets, kale, peppers, oranges and apples.

 Here are the key ingredients in this Juice Recipe for Gut Health:

 Carrot Juice is beneficial for many reasons.
 For example, it promotes healthy digestion and assimilation of nutrients from the foods we consume.
 You might think about good digestion, in terms of having a good poop (yes, I said it!) – no constipation, no bloating, no gas and so on, but healthy digestion is more important than that.
-Healthy digestion is necessary for the proper absorption of nutrients in your food.
+Healthy digestion is necessary for the promotion of gut health and proper absorption of nutrients in your food.
 So in short drinking carrot juice stimulates the secretion of digestive juices so that your body can benefit from all the macro and micronutrients you consume.